PartiallyFrozen/ComfyUI-Breakout-Window/README.md

 <img width="2504" height="874" alt="image" src="https://github.com/user-attachments/assets/f0fdcdde-280e-4583-bd0d-e0f0c57efed2" />

-# 🪟 ComfyUI Breakout Window Preview
+# 🪟 ComfyUI Breakout Window & Remote Control

-A custom node extension for ComfyUI that allows you to route your image previews to an in-app floating panel or a fully detached multi-monitor window.
+A custom node extension for ComfyUI that allows you to route your image previews to a floating panel or a fully detached multi-monitor window, while providing a **customizable remote control panel** for your workflow.

-Whether you want a clean canvas without giant preview nodes cluttering your workspace, or you want to dedicate a second physical monitor purely to viewing your generated outputs, this plugin has you covered.
+Whether you want a clean canvas without giant preview nodes, want to dedicate a second physical monitor purely to viewing outputs, or want a centralized dashboard to tweak prompts and CFG scales without hunting for the nodes—this plugin has you covered.

 ## ✨ Features

-* **In-App Floating Panel:** A sleek, draggable overlay that lives inside your ComfyUI window.
-Perfect for keeping an eye on your outputs while scrolling around a massive workflow.
-* **External Monitor Support:** Spawns a dedicated, detached browser window.
-Drag it to your second monitor, make it fullscreen, and watch your images roll in.
-* **Modern V1 UI Integration:** Adds a custom "Displays" tab right into the new ComfyUI sidebar for easy access to your breakout windows.
+* **Dual Display Modes:** Choose between a sleek, draggable **Floating Panel** inside the ComfyUI interface, or spawn a dedicated, detached **External Screen** to drag to your second monitor.
+* **Two-Way Remote Control:** Add custom Int, Float, String, and Boolean inputs to your workflow.
+They instantly appear in your breakout windows so you can tweak values and edit prompts remotely.
+* **Custom Sorting:** Organize your control panel on the fly!
+Use the up (▲) and down (▼) arrows in the breakout window to sort your inputs perfectly.
+* **Instant Queue:** A built-in "🚀 Queue" button lets you adjust a slider or prompt and immediately trigger a generation directly from your second monitor.
 * **Smart App Detection:** Automatically detects whether you are running ComfyUI in a Web Browser or the official Electron Desktop App, gracefully disabling the multi-monitor feature in Electron to prevent OS errors.

-This extension adds five custom nodes under the **Add Node > Breakout** menu.

-### Viewers
-These nodes receive image data from your workflow and broadcast it to your breakout windows.

-* **`1.
-Floating (Breakout_Window)`**
-  Routes the connected image to the in-app draggable panel.
-Perfect for keeping an eye on generations without cluttering your main ComfyUI canvas.
-* **`2.
-External (Breakout_Window)`**
-  Routes the connected image to the detached pop-out browser window.
-Ideal for multi-monitor setups. *(Note: Requires using a standard web browser like Chrome/Edge, not the ComfyUI Desktop App).*

-### Remote Controls
-These nodes allow you to build a custom control panel inside your breakout windows.
-They feature up/down arrow sorting, allowing you to organize your UI on the fly.

-* **`3.
-Int (Breakout_Control)`**
-  Outputs a whole number (Integer).
-Useful for controlling `seed`, `steps`, `batch_size`, etc. Rendered as a text-editable number box in the breakout window.
-* **`4.
-Float (Breakout_Control)`**
-  Outputs a decimal number (Float).
-Useful for controlling `cfg_scale`, `denoise`, `lora_strength`, etc. Rendered as a text-editable decimal box in the breakout window.
-* **`5.
-String (Breakout_Control)`**
-  Outputs text (String).
-Hook this into a CLIP Text Encode node to control your positive or negative prompts directly from the breakout window.
-Rendered as a multi-line text area.

-💡 **Pro-Tip:** Every control node has a `control_name` input.
-Whatever you type here (e.g., "Positive Prompt" or "CFG Scale") is exactly what will be displayed as the label in your breakout window!

 ## 🚀 Installation

 ### Option 1: ComfyUI Manager (Recommended)
-*(Note: Waiting for approval to the default manager list!)*
+*(Note: Pending approval to the default manager list!)*
 1. Open the ComfyUI Manager.
 2. Click **Install Custom Nodes**.
 3. Search for `Breakout Window`.